 It’s often overlooked.
 But it’s not just for leftovers anymore!

 Use the microwave for foods, particularly side items.
 I have mentioned previously that I love the new steamable potato bags that you microwave and then you can mash.
-Mashed potatoes without a pot of boiling water is perfect in the summer time.
+Mashed potatoes without a pot of boiling water are perfect in the summertime.